 Mentoring Program Application Materials

-The application period for YALSA’s 2013-2014 Mentoring Program is now closed.
-Details regarding the application process for the 2014-2015 program will become available in early 2014.
-Program guidelines and FAQs may be found below.
+The application period for YALSA’s 2014-2015 Mentoring Program will open on Monday, March 17.
+The application submission period ends Monday, May 27.
+Details regarding the application process and program guidelines for the 2014-2015 program will become available in early March.

 Frequently Asked Questions

 Questions about the program?
 Please read our FAQ or contact us at firstname.lastname@example.org or 1-800-545-2433 ext.
 5293

 Q: What is the time commitment for the YALSA mentoring program?

 A: All mentors and protégés are asked to participate in online training sessions during the month of August and additional training sessions throughout the mentoring year.
 All participants are expected to give at least four hours per month to the program.

 Q: How long is the program?